Glitch (South Korean TV series): Development

-On 30 December 2020, Netflix confirmed through a press release that it would distribute a Korean original series titled Glitch, to be produced by Studio 329 and written by Extracurricular writer, Gin Han-sai.
+On December 30, 2020, Netflix confirmed through a press release that it would distribute a Korean original series titled Glitch, to be produced by Studio 329 and written by Extracurricular writer, Gin Han-sai.

 Jeon Yeo-been was offered the lead role in early March.
 In mid-March, director Roh Deok and Jeon Yeo-been confirmed they had joined the series.
-On 19 March 2021, Nana was confirmed to play the role of a twitch streamer on the show.
+On March 19, 2021, Nana was confirmed to play the role of a twitch streamer on the show.

 Filming

-On 23 July 2021, filming was temporarily halted due to the COVID-19 pandemic and one of the performers possibly being infected.
-Filming resumed on 21 May 2021 and continued until 23 December.
-On 28 May 2021, images from a script-reading location were revealed.
+On July 23, 2021, filming was temporarily halted due to the COVID-19 pandemic and one of the performers possibly being infected.
+Filming resumed on May 21, 2021, and continued until December 23.
+On May 28, 2021, images from a script-reading location were revealed.

 Episodes

 Release

-The series had its premiere at the 27th Busan International Film Festival, in the 'On Screen' section, on 6 October 2022.
+The series had its premiere at the 27th Busan International Film Festival, in the 'On Screen' section, on October 6, 2022.
 Four episodes out of ten were introduced in the premiere.
-It became available for streaming on Netflix on 7 October 2022.
+It became available for streaming on Netflix on October 7, 2022.